IActivePacketSource

 PacketDuplicator simple module

-This module connects one packet producer to one packet consumer.
+Connects one packet producer to one packet consumer.
 It can be pushed with packets from the connected packet producer.
-When this happens, one or more copy of the packet is pushed to the output gate.
+When this happens, one or more copies of the packet are pushed to the output gate.

 PacketHistory compound module